Sustainsys/Saml2/doc/Configuration.md

 Optional attribute that sets the signing behavior for generated AuthnRequests.
 Two values are supported:

-* `Never` (default if the attribute is missing): AuthServices will never sign any created AuthnRequests.
+* `Never`: AuthServices will never sign any created AuthnRequests.
 * `Always`: AuthServices will always sign all AuthnRequests.
+* `IfIdpWantAuthnRequestsSigned` (default if the attribute is missing):
-* `IfIdpWantAuthnRequestsSigned`: AuthServices will sign AuthnRequests if the idp is configured for it (through config or listed in idp metadta).
+  AuthServices will sign AuthnRequests if the idp is configured for it (through config or listed in idp metadata).

 ####`validateCertificates` Attribute
 *Optional Attribute of the [`<kentor.authServices>`](#kentor-authservices-section) element.*